News Archive

 black performer in a predominantly white musical world.
 Bruce Pegg has located

-Berry's friends, lawyers, business associates, and fellow musicians to paint
+Berry's friends, lawyers, business associates, and fellow musicians to paint a

 true picture of a complicated life story.
-He offers what should be the
+He offers what should be the definitive,

-though not always pretty, portrait of one of the greatest stars of rock and
+though not always pretty, portrait of one of the greatest stars of rock and roll,

 a story that will appeal to all fans of American popular music.